gugarosa/opytimizer/ISSUE_TEMPLATE.md

 - [ ] Check that you have read all of our [README](https://github.com/gugarosa/opytimizer/blob/master/README.md).

-- [ ] Provide a link to a GitHub Gist of a Python script that can reproduce your issue (or just copy the script here if it is short).

 ### Description

 [Description of the issue]

+### Link
+[Provide a link to a GitHub Gist of a Python script that can reproduce your issue, or just copy here]

 ### Steps to Reproduce